 Other standard area rug sizes

 Uncommon Area Rug Sizes

 While all of the dimensions listed above are common area rugs sizes, there are many situations in which the "standard" isn't what you need.
-Consider the size, shape, and proportions of your room when shopping for rugs, and don't be afraid to consider custom rug sizes.
+Consider the size, shape, and proportions of your room when shopping for rugs, and don't be afraid to look for custom rug sizes.
 In a large living room with a sectional sofa, for example, a big square area rug might better define the conversation space than a standard-size rectangular rug.

 In most cases, it's better to choose a larger rug rather than a smaller one when deciding what's going to look right in your room.
-Large area rug sizes often do a better job at tying together all of the furniture in your room, helping it to feel connected as part of one unified and useful space.
+Large area rug sizes often do a better job of tying together all of the furniture in your room, helping it to feel connected as part of one unified and useful space.

 The experienced team at Natural Area Rugs is here to help!
 Call us at 1-800-661-7847 or use our online contact form.